everypolitician/compare_with_wikidata/README.md

 The meaning of the parameters above is as follows:

-* **WIKIDATA-SPARQL-QUERY**: this query should find all the Wikidata items you want to compare, and have both both `?item` and `?itemLabel` in the `SELECT` clause.
+* **WIKIDATA-SPARQL-QUERY**: this query should find all the Wikidata items you want to compare, and have both `?item` and `?itemLabel` in the `SELECT` clause.

 * **MORPH-SCRAPER**: This is the slug of the Morph scraper,